Mercury’s sodium tail

 Even with these limitations, Bellavia’s photos of Mercury’s sodium tail are remarkable.
 Read more about Bellavia’s camera setting here and here at EarthSky Community Photos, and check out his setup and gear for photographing Mercury’s sodium tail at his page on Flickr.

 Astronomers can use filters in the 589 nm range to learn about more objects than just Mercury’s tail.
-The sun and comets are good targets for sodium filters, and astronomers have also seen sodium streaming from our moon as well as surrounding Jupiter in a haze after being blown off its moon Io.
+The sun and comets are good targets for sodium filters.
+Astronomers have also seen sodium streaming from our moon, as well as surrounding Jupiter in a haze after being blown off its moon Io.
 Discovery of sodium in other star systems allows scientists to learn about rocky exoplanets.
 They can even use sodium absorption bands to measure redshifts and the size of the universe.

 Thank you, Steven Bellavia, for your help in assembling this information.

 Bottom line: Mercury has a long tail flowing away from the sun.
 Photographers can capture it using filters for the sodium range of the electromagnetic spectrum.
-Two sample images here.
-If you capture one, please submit it to EarthSky Community Photos.
+See great photos here from Steven Bellavia.